obladioblada/project-nimbus/README.md

 # Unit Tests

+> [!NOTE]
-Testing if not where close to be comprehensive.
+> Testing if not where close to be comprehensive.
 I decided to create some unit tests for the MetadataHandlerLambda lambda to show how I normally use to set them up.
-### MetadataHandlerLambda Project
+### MetadataHandlerLambda Project.

 #### Execute unit tests
 ```